Photo by Kaye Ly

 B I O

 A R T I S T S T A T E M E N T

-Mia Riley is an emerging ceramic artist who has called many Albertan cities, towns and tents her home.
-She finds inspiration in the transience and landscapes within her life, having moved and lived in various places across western Canada.
-She is a graduate of the Alberta College of Art and Design where she received the 2016 Board of Governor’s Award for Academic Excellence in Ceramics.
-Post graduation she completed two residencies at the Banff Centre for Arts and Creativity researching wood kiln building, alternative making processes and the natural disasters that have affected her home province in the last decade.
-Currently she is an intern at the Harvard Ceramics Program in Boston.
+Mia Riley is an emerging Canadian ceramic artist.
+Consistently drifting from one place or another - her work is about transience, identity, culture and landscapes.
+She is a graduate of the Alberta University for the Arts where she received the 2016 Board of Governor’s Award for Academic Excellence in Ceramics.
+Post graduation she completed two residencies at the Banff Centre for Arts and Creativity and interned at the Harvard Ceramics Program in Boston.
 She is a new member of the James Black Gallery in Vancouver and is looking forward to creating some of the projects she has dreamed up in the last year.